Yale University-Mayo Clinic CERSI

 The Yale Interdisciplinary Center for Bioethics exists to encourage informed discussion of the issues raised by our increasing powers over life.
 The research program includes not only biomedical ethics but also environmental ethics, animal ethics, the ethics of scientific research, business and professional ethics, and ethics issues relating to new technologies.

-Yale School of Public Health Regulatory Affairs program
+Yale School of Public Health Regulatory Affairs Track

 The Regulatory Affairs Track prepares MPH students for roles in the areas of quality control and regulatory affairs.
 The approach of the track is multidisciplinary to reflect the full array of issues addressed in regulatory affairs: legal requirements, ethics, clinical trials, epidemiology, risk analysis, and leadership and change management.